The Peoples' Voice Cafe

-An alternative coffeehouse offering live entertainment in New York City,
+PVC is an alternative coffeehouse offering live and live-stream entertainment in New York City,

 About Us:

-If you want to spend Saturday evening with friendly people who don't like budget cuts,
+If you want to spend Saturday evening with friendly people who don't like unfair wages and working conditions,

 wars, poverty, racism, sexism or homophobia, but do want a future in which people live in